Starting Off On The Right Foot: Pre Marriage Counseling

 Even though you may currently be blindly in love, both of you should remember that marriage is a thing of many dimensions - financial, familial, sexual and emotional.
 Making sure that you and your future spouse are on the same page regarding all of these is perhaps the best way to maintain and improve your marriage.

-It may seem a little creepy to discuss such very personal matters in front of someone you know, perhaps even the priest or rabbi who will be performing the ceremony.
+It may seem difficult to discuss such very personal matters in front of someone you know, perhaps even the priest or rabbi who will be performing the ceremony.
 Fortunately, there is an easy solution: anonymous online relationship counseling provided by experienced and accredited therapists specializing in the field.
 Though you may want to believe that your love will conquer all, allowing a professional to point out some of the hazards your relationship will be facing can help to lay the groundwork for a truly durable marriage.